 Sizing midi rings

 Midi rings should be snug so they don't slip off but not too tight.
-It's best to size down by 3-5 full sizes (don't include halves in your maths) depending on where you want to wear the rings.
+It's best to size down by 3-5 full sizes (don't include half sizes in your maths) depending on where you want to wear the rings.

 Styling midi rings